massdriver-cloud/webinar-bundle-building/README.md

 In your Massdriver dashboard, drag and drop the Lambda bundle onto the Canvas.
 This action will automatically generate the upstream dependencies for an S3 bucket and API Gateway.

 ### Step 6: Configure S3 Bucket and API Gateway
 Fill out the minimal configurations for the S3 Bucket and API Gateway in the Massdriver UI.
 Once these resources are deployed, configure the Lambda function.
 Note that there are structured dependency requirements for upstream and downstream bundles.
+This is based on Artifacts being treated as an outputs and Connections being treated as inputs for the bundles.

 ### Step 7: Interact with Your API
 Once your API is deployed, you can interact with it using curl commands.
 The available endpoints are /test, /upload, and /download.
 Here are some example commands to get you started:

+*You can find your <gateway_hash> as `aws api gateway rest api` in the API Gateway Bundle's resource page.
+You may need to modify the region as well.*

-### Test Endpoint
+#### Test Endpoint
 This command tests the connection to your API Gateway.
 Replace <gateway_hash> with your actual gateway hash.

 ```